 Work can be stressful, more so for people suffering with mental health issues.
 In order to have a happy and productive workforce, it is vital that employers prioritise the wellbeing of their employees by raising awareness and promoting positive mental health in the workplace.

-Here are 3 ways that companies can support the mental wellbeing of employees:
+In the run up to World Mental Health Day, here are 3 ways that companies can support the mental wellbeing of employees:

 Importance of culture